ctb/titus-blog/src/2015-3hr-remote-workshops.rst

   ask the TAs in each room to go through them, etc.)

-* The YouTube video only goes for 2.5 hours - somehow it got truncated.
+* The YouTube video only goes for 2.5 hours - somehow it got truncated!?
 (This doesn't appear to be a length limitation -- Hangouts on Air `can go for 8 hours or more
   <https://productforums.google.com/forum/#!topic/hangouts/yes_miSmq44>`__.)
   We'll have to figure that out.